 Like in many African countries the best way to get around are the shared taxis.
 A shared taxi leaves when it is full, so occasionally you have to be patient and wait several hours before the shared taxi is ready to leave.

-5 Reviews and 7 Opinions The Novotel should be as good as it gets in the center of town.
-Unfortunately it has a reputation as...
+The Novotel should be as good as it gets in the center of town.
+Unfortunately it has a reputation as...more

-1 Review and 52 Opinions The local rating for this hotel is four star - I gave it a two star since service and some of the...
+The local rating for this hotel is four star - I gave it a two star since service and some of the...more

 More Regions in Burundi